docs

 ** Windows **

-Operate on the host, enter diskpart.exe in cmd
+Operate on the host, type diskpart.exe in cmd.

-1. Enter list disk, select disk n (please fill in the specific value of n according to the actual situation) to select the data disk;
+1. Type list disk, select disk n (please fill in the specific value of n according to actual conditions), select the data disk.

-3. Enter list volume to see the created volume.
-Enter format fs=ntfs quick to partition;
+3. Type list volume, you can see the created volume.
+Type format fs=ntfs quick to partition.

-5. Enter exit to exit, the system can now see the created disk.
+5. Type exit to exit, the system can already see the created disk.

 Mount Cloud Disk

-You can only operate to uninstall the data disk, the system disk cannot be uninstalled.
-At the same time, the local disk does not support uninstallation and cannot be released separately.
+You can only operate to unmount the data disk, the system disk cannot be unmounted.
+Meanwhile, local disks do not support unmounting, and do not support separate release.

 ** Linux **